wp-plugins/woocommerce-multilingual/readme.txt

 3. Multiple currencies

 == Changelog ==

+= 3.6.11 =
+* Fixed one issue that was causing a fatal error when an older version WPML was used (3.1.9.7)

 = 3.6.10 =
 * Bug fix: Custom prices for variations were not saved when clicking the 'Save changes' button